 Festivals offer us an opportunity to experience deeply the changing rhythms of the season and to honor what has come before us.
-Annual festivals include Sprites' Night, the Lantern Walk, Winter Festival and the May Festival.
-If you are interested in working on a festival, please contact your class parent, teacher, or member of the Festival Committee or Parent Council and volunteer to assist with festival preparations.
+Annual festivals include Sprites' Night, the Lantern Walk, Spiral Walk and the May Festival.
+If you are interested in working on a festival, please contact your class parent, teacher, or member of the Parent Association.

-Ideally the Class Teacher takes the same class of children through eight years of elementary school (grades 1-8), teaching all of the morning main lesson subjects.
-Practically, an individual teacher's involvement with the class may last for a shorter period of three, four or five years; the administration is always evaluating which circumstances can best serve the students, but the continuity of a teacher leading a class for several years is the highest priority.
+Traditionally the Waldorf Class Teacher takes the same class of children through eight years of elementary school (grades 1-8), teaching the morning main lesson subjects.
+Practically, an individual teacher's involvement with the class may last for a shorter period of three, four or five years.
+The administration is always evaluating which circumstances can best serve the students, but the continuity of a teacher leading a class for several years is the highest priority.
 For the teacher, this means time to really know the children and help them unfold their gifts, as well as facing an enormous challenge of working with a new curriculum each year.
 The child finds camaraderie and commitment with fellow classmates, as well as stability and continuing guidelines from the long-term, dedicated relationship with the teacher.
-When extenuating circumstances necessitate a change of class teacher, such a decision is thoroughly processed with faculty, administration and Charter Council.

-Textbooks are not typically used in the lower grades with the exception of math textbooks used in grades 7 and 8.
+Textbooks are not typically used except for math textbooks used in grades 7 and 8.
 Instead, the daily lessons are taught orally, with ample opportunity for active student participation in discussion and projects.
-The children carefully document each day's lesson into their own personal main lesson books, incorporating narrative, artwork, and later, calligraphy.
-These books are not only a valuable tool for developing organization, neatness, attention to detail and appreciation for beauty, but they also serve as a life-long record of learning and are a source of self-esteem.
+The children carefully document each day's lesson into their own personal main lesson books, incorporating narrative writing and artwork.
+These books are not only a valuable tool for developing organization, neatness, attention to detail and appreciation for beauty, but they also serve as a lifelong record of learning and are a source of self-esteem.